DarkSnakeGang/GoogleSnakePudding/README.md

 * Replace poison food for pudding with the poison mode icon (only for normal graphics)
 * One in a million chance of a golden apple

+### Dice Mod Specific
+* Dice count, which spawns between 1 and 6 apples when the last available apple is eaten.
+* Blue dice count, which spawns between 1 and 12 apples when the last available apple is eaten.

 ### Planned Features
-* Secret feature
 * Distinct soko goals (fishes)
-* Side panel with auto-updating SRC times
+* Side panel with auto-updating SRC times (Pudding Mod only)
 * Attempt and Input counters
 * Advanced options to switch textures